y121822/qgis_python_proficiency_test/README.md

-## Описание
+## Description:
-Решение тестового задания на позицию Python Developer в компании VistaCare Communications (Halifax, Nova Scotia, Canada).
+The solution for the test task for a Python Developer position in VistaCare Communications (Halifax, Nova Scotia, Canada).

-## Условие
+## Task:
-<sub><sup>см. файл Python Proficiency Assessment.pdf</sub></sup>
+<sub><sup>please see Python Proficiency Assessment.pdf</sub></sup>

-Написать плагин для QGIS, извлекающий из предоставленных геоданных Assessment Data.gpkg объекты, находящиеся в слоях: Assessment Cables, Assessment Strand, Assessment Splices, Assessment Terminals в границах слоя FSA 101. Создающий .xlsm файл на основе шаблона Template.xlsm, добавляющий отдельный лист для каждого из слоев, сохраняющий извлеченные объекты в соответствующий лист с добавлением геолокации для каждого из них.
+Write a QGIS plugin, retrieving from the provided geodata (Assessment Data.gpkg) objects located in layers: Assessment Cables, Assessment Strand, Assessment Splices, Assessment Terminals within boundaries of FSA 101 layer and then creating an .xsml file, based on Template.xlsm, adding the separate sheet for each layer to the file and saving retrieved objects with added geolocation into proper sheets.

-## Использование
+## Editing location:
-Для работы плагина загрузите excel_data_exporter.zip в QGIS с помощью опции Install from ZIP метода Manage and Install Plugins меню Plugins.
+Please find MyClass in excel_data_exporter/Excel_Data_Exporter.py

-Загрузите геоданные: перетащите файл Assessment Data.gpkg в основное рабочее окно QGIS (выберите пункт Add layers to a group).
+## Usage:
-Запустите плагин Excel Data Exporter. Вывод представлен в файле Result.xlsm.
+Load excel_data_exporter.zip into QGIS using Manage and Install Plugins method of Plugins menu.
+Load geodata: drag Assessment Data.gpkg into QGIS main working window (check box: Add layers to a group).
+Start the plugin.
+Output is saved in Result.xlsm.

-## Результат
+## Result:
-Задание решено успешно, получен job offer.
+Successfully solved the task and got the job offer.